JOE KUALA "The Road to Old Koloa Town"

 Joe and Marty were married in 1964.
 Joe borrowed Mickey’s wedding ring for the ceremony (Mickey had recently been divorced and a young Joe was making ends meet and couldn’t afford to buy a ring).
 Through the rough times and good times they have been together.
 One fond memory Joe has is a signed picture of Duke Kahanamoku that was given to him by the Duke two days before Christmas 1964.

-There are a few more that have used the rack but their footsteps have disappeared into the past.
 Mickey Lake sold his shop in 1965 and John Kelly Jr. took over as manager for the new owner.
 The new owner was paying the payroll but wasn’t paying the bills.
 One day a representative of Walker Foam showed up on the doorstep demanding payment or he would have the authorities closed the door to the shop.
 All of the employees were dumbfounded with the thought that they were out of a job.

 Joe and Marty went to work for a company called Surfboards Makaha.
 Thing were busy and needing some addition help Joe went over to his friend Ben Aipa to see if he wanted to shape.
 After which Ben welcomed his friend’s offer.
 Joe showed Ben the fundamentals of shaping and Ben took to shaping like an eagle to flight.
 Glassing on the other hand was not for Ben.

 After two years the owner of the company didn’t honor the agreement he had made with Joe.
 So Joe left that company and Ben would also leave and go on to work for Greg Noll’s shop.
 The next shop Joe worked for was Surfline.
 Dick Brewer was shaping and Joe was glassing.
-This lasted for about 6 months, when Joe decided to start his own surfboard shop.
+That lasted for about 6 months, when Joe decided to start his own surfboard shop.

 In 1970 Joe started Progressive Expressions.
 Mike Hahn a friend of Joe’s came up with the name.
 The boards were becoming shorter and the kids were doing radical maneuvers.
 He was making his boards and glassing a few of Lightning Bolts Surfboards.
 Bobby Skalak was working for Joe in Honolulu.

 In 1972 Joe made the move to Kauai.
 When Joe started his first shop on Kauai, He had enough materials to make six boards and a case of wax.
 Marty was making board shorts, walking short, swim short, and shirts, while Joe made surfboards.
 Things improved and Joe would continue making the entire board from start to finish until the mid 80’s.
-Since then Joe has had Bruce Pleas do some of the process.
-Joe and Bruce have been working together for 20 years now.
+Since then Joe had Bruce Pleas do some of the process.
+Joe and Bruce have been working together for 20 years.